lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 ### UART Connection

-The device has a level-converted UART connection to support activities like:
+The device has a level-converted UART connection for the purpose of performing configuration and applying updates.
+The level converter is implemented in such a way that it doesn't consume any energy from the battery.

-- commissioning
-- firmware update
-- test automation

-The connector used is a 6 pin header with the following configuration:
+The connector pin assignment is as follows:

 pin | signal    | comment
 ----|-----------|-------------------------------------------------------